arzooo-tech/cloud-dev/docs/HOW_TO_USE.md

     a. `brew install python@3.11`
     b. `AWS access key and AWS secret keys setup as environment variables`
     c. `Kibana username and password setup as environment variables`
+    d. `github username and secret to be setup as environment variables`
 3. Install the dependencies required by project by using [requirements.txt] `pip3 install -r requirements.txt`
 4. This is CLI Based app before running get to know the parameters to be passed by running